winstenm/study-tracker/README.md

 # study-tracker
-Learn effectively by managing your time, consequently reducing stress
+Learn effectively by managing your time, consequently reducing stress.

+Primarily an app to digitize my own process of time management, secondarily to learn React Native.